CloudI/CloudI/README.markdown

 The default configuration runs the hexadecimal PI test using the Bailey-Borwein-Plouffe formula and verifies that the digits are correct (the test can be found in src/tests/hexpi/).
+A HTTP test also is in the default configuration and uses the command line curl for simple test cases (the test can be found in src/tests/http/ with the client script run.sh).

 CloudI currently supports the following databases: